Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Today, Tissot exports more than 4 million watches in nearly 160 countries, enjoying a renowned status as one of the best providers of affordable Swiss watches.

 The Hamilton Watch Company has also been manufacturing wristwatches for more than a century now.
-What’s interesting about the brand, though, is that initially, they were thoroughly American brand before multiple mergers with Swiss companies ended in Hamilton’s acquisition by Swatch Group in 1984.
+What’s interesting about the brand, though, is that initially, they were thoroughly American before multiple mergers with Swiss companies ended in Hamilton’s acquisition by Swatch Group in 1984.

 The Hamilton brand started in 1892 and enjoyed great success, becoming the prime supplier to the U.S railroads.
 Their first watch was introduced in 1917, designed to appeal to men entering World War I.